csc7/PP1_CI_TGC/README.md

 On the right, there is a map of the office (above) and contact details can be found below the map.\
 This page has a background picture of the office.

-### Footer
+- ### Footer

 The footer contains links for social media, office location and company's principal e-mail of contact.\
-<br><br><br>

-___
-# 4. Wireframes
+- ### Wireframes
 Wireframes were developed at the beginning of the project with Balsamic Wireframes software.
-The first design was carried out for desktop devices, assuming a screen size of 1024x768 pixels.\
+The first design was carried out for desktop devices, assuming a screen size of 1024x768 pixels.

 Tablets...\